nodejs/node/doc/guides/backporting-to-release-lines.md

   * Ex. `(v4.x backport) process: improve performance of nextTick`
 * Please include the text `Backport of #<pull request number>` in the pull request description.
 This will link to the original pull request.
+* Please check the checkbox labelled "Allow edits from maintainers".
+  This is the easiest way to to avoid constant rebases.

 In the event the backport pull request is different than the original, the backport pull request should be reviewed the same way a new pull request